 In response to the faculty shortage in nursing education, Research College of Nursing initiated a nursing education track.
 This track is designed to prepare nurse educators in either academic or staff development positions.
 Support funding is available from The Research Foundation which assists our students with the cost of tuition books and incidental expenses.
 For information, please contact Stacie Withers

-Two certificate programs are presently offered at RCN.
-The Nurse Educator, Executive Practice & Healthcare Leadership, Adult-Gero Nurse Practitioner, and Family Nurse Practitioner.
+Four certificate programs are presently offered at Research College of Nursing: Nurse Educator, Executive Practice & Healthcare Leadership, Adult-Gero Nurse Practitioner, and Family Nurse Practitioner.
 See the catalog for information regarding the certificate requirements.
-Two additional Nurse Practitioner certificates are under consideration.

 The college building is secured at all times.
 Students will complete a security access form available from the Administrative Secretary Sherry Owens.
 The building is open to students from 6am-10pm.

 Organizational Chart and Committees

-The graduate program is under the Administrative Leadership of the Dean and Graduate Program Director.
+The graduate program is under the administrative leadership of the Dean and Graduate Program Director.
 The Graduate Curriculum Committee meets monthly and seeks the input of graduate students in the committee process.
 Each year, graduate students are invited to represent the graduate student body by participating in the committee meetings.
 Input provided by students is very valuable to the committee.
-Committee minutes are available to students on the “S” drive.

 All policies related to the graduate program can be found in the college catalog.
 Research College of Nursing Catalog available on the college website.
 It is updated annually.

 The comprehensive admissions policy is printed in the catalog.

-Students may be admitted to RCN as an Unclassified Student or a fully admitted student.
+Students may be admitted to Research College of Nursing as an Unclassified Student or a fully admitted student.
 Students who are interested in taking a limited number of courses complete the Unclassified Student Application.
 The Graduate Program Director; Dr. Lynn Warmbrodt will serve as advisor for all unclassified students.
 Students may take up to 3 credit hours as an unclassified student before making application for full admission.
-Undergraduate Students enrolled at RCN may take a total of 9 credit hours as an unclassified student.
+Undergraduate Students enrolled at Research College of Nursing may take a total of 9 credit hours as an unclassified student.